 Academic libraries in Canada may be different from those in other countries, but our friendly staff is available to help you use the library's resources and services.
 You are welcome to ask us questions at any time, in person, by e-mail, phone, or online chat.
-You can also consult a list of videos that provide you a quick guide to the essential services at McGill Library and provides a list of short videos to get you started.
+You can also visit our orientation page which links to many essential services at McGill Library and provides a list of short videos to get you started.

 Finding items in the Library

 You can find printed books and journals on the shelves in the library.
 They are arranged according to the Library of Congress classification system, consisting of letters and numbers.
 The call number is on the spine of each book.
 You will find the call number for each book using the library catalogue.